Internet DRAFT - draft-fleischhauer-ipv4-addr-saving

 configuration of the preferences etc.),

-o the network deployment itself and also on
+o the network deployment itself (e.g. access network based on PPP,

-o the used communication services (like e.g. VoIP).
+o the used communication services (like e.g. VoIP over IPv6).

-The last two points are mainly in responsibility of the network and
+The last two points are mainly left to the responsibility of the

-service provider.
-The approach, sketched in this document, is based
+network and service providers.
+The approach, sketched in this

-in "IPv6-only" mode and "adds" IPv4 later on only in the case that
+IPv4 later on only in the case that applications or services

-connectivity than a continuous provisioning of a global IPv4 address
+continuous provisioning of a global IPv4 address to the customer

-to the customer device (e.g. end system, CPE etc.) is not necessary.
+device (e.g. end system, CPE etc.) is not necessary.
+Therefore

-Therefore mechanisms are needed to provision and release public IPv4
+mechanisms are needed to provision and release public IPv4 addresses

 The goal of the solution sketched in this document, is to limit and